forthy42/net2o/wiki/key-revocation.md

 use the just published p2 to verify the transition to the replacement key.
 Of course, the new key also has a signature with s, the old key.
-The format of the revocation attribute is actually ‹new pubkeys: pnew, p1new› ‹p2, sig using s2› ‹sig using snew› ‹date:never› ‹sig using s› (revocations don't expire, so set the signature expiration date to never).
+The format of the revocation attribute is actually ‹new pubkeys: pnew, p1new› ‹p2, sig using s2› ‹sig using snew› ‹date:never› ‹sig using s›.

 Both signatures must have the same signing date, and a never expiration date (a revocation doesn't expire).
 The revocation is in the form of an